 One advantage of having an algorithm that is able to solve large-scale instances optimally is that we can evaluate heuristics more precisely.
-Our merge heuristic was shown to be quite successful [4], and as greedy vertex moving was shown to perform better than a merge strategy [10] for density-based partitioning, we wanted to compare the two.
-We examine our previous heuristic [4], which outperformed the one proposed by Corel et al. [8].
+We can thus further examine our previous heuristic [4], which outperformed the one proposed by Corel et al. [8] on multiple sequence alignment data.
 For completeness, we briefly recall this greedy heuristic [4].
 The idea is to repeatedly merge the two vertices "most likely" to be in the same component.
 During the process, we immediately delete edges connecting vertices with identical colors.
 Thus, we can determine the merge cost of two vertices u and v as the weight of the edges that would need to be deleted in this way when merging u and v.
 The cut cost is an approximation of the minimum cut between u and v obtained by looking only at their common neighbors.
 We then repeatedly merge the endpoints of the edge that maximizes cut cost minus merge cost.

-The second heuristic we consider is greedy vertex moving as proposed by Görke et al. [10].
+For density-based partitioning it was shown that greedy vertex moving outperforms merge-based heuristics [10].
+Hence, it is interesting to consider greedy vertex moving also for Colorful Components.
+We follow the approach by Görke et al. [10].
 Here we start with singleton clusters, that is, every cluster contains exactly one vertex.
 Then, we consider all possible ways of moving one vertex from a cluster to another.
 Of these possibilities, we greedily perform the one that decreases the number of inter-cluster edges the most without violating the colorfulness condition.
-After no improvement is possible anymore, clusters are merged into vertices and the procedure is applied recursively.
+Once no further improvement is possible, clusters are merged into vertices and the procedure is applied recursively.